 Tim Flowers joined the School of Art & Design Faculty in August of 2001.
-He received his MFA in painting from the Rhode Island School of Design in 1985 and his BFA from the University of Oklahoma in 1983.
-Prior to his appointment at GSU he taught for 2 years at Louisiana State University in the Painting & Drawing area as a Professional-in Residence, and for 9 years as an adjunct in the Painting Department at the Rhode Island School of Design.
+He received his MFA in Painting from the Rhode Island School of Design in 1985 and his BFA from the University of Oklahoma in 1983.
+Prior to his appointment at GSU he taught at Louisiana State University and at the Rhode Island School of Design.
 In the summers of 1999, 2000 and 2002 he taught a study abroad course, Art in the Outback, through RISD and the University of New South Wales in Sydney.

 Flowers’ teaching philosophy stems from a belief in building perceptual skills as a base for invention and self-expression, exploration and research.
-His recent drawings and oil paintings are based on landscape imagery taken from shadows in cemeteries, French clouds, the snowy woods of a 1999 residency at the Millay Colony for the Arts in upstate New York and in actual wilderness encountered while traveling in outback Australia.
-Starting with sketches from in the field, he searches for the border between transience and existence.
+His recent drawings and oil paintings are based on observation of the interiors or ‘wrong’ sides of foil masks.
+He is also inclined to use sketches taken from shadows in cemeteries, French clouds, and other observed landscape events.
+Choosing visually complex subjects, Flowers discovers power in the incomprehensible.